F5Networks/f5-adcaas-openstack/docs/delivery-mode.rst

   The ASG's ``/var/config`` folder is mounted as the volume for data persistence.

-* **DO**

-  `Declarative Onboarding <https://github.com/F5Networks/f5-declarative-onboarding>`_ (DO) uses a dedeclarative model to initially configure a BIG-IP device with all of the required settings to get it up and running, such as: hostname, license, modules, configsync, user, networks (interface/vLAN/IPs), DNS, and NTP.

 * **PORTAL**

   In addition to RESTful APIs, ADCaaS provides a portal for ADC management and application deployment.

-  The portal is a `horizon <https://docs.openstack.org/horizon/latest/>`_-based web application running in cotainer.
+  The portal is a `horizon <https://docs.openstack.org/horizon/latest/>`_-based web application running in a container.

 * **E / F /  K**

-  Refers to three different containers:
+  EFK is enabled as an installation option, which refers to three different containers:

   - `Elasticsearch <https://www.elastic.co/>`_